Guidance

 Extra flood resistance and resilience measures

-Follow the guidance in this section for developments in flood risk areas where you cannot raise the finished floor levels to the required height.
-You should design buildings to exclude flood water where possible and to speed recovery in case water gets in.
+Follow the guidance in this section where you cannot raise the finished floor levels to the required height.
+Your building design should:

 Make sure your flood resilience plans for the development follow the guidance in the CIRIA Property Flood Resilience Code of Practice.
-Please note that the code of practice uses the term ‘recovery measures’.
+Note that the code of practice uses the term ‘recovery measures’.
 In this guide we use ‘resilience measures’.

 • using flood resistant materials that have low permeability to at least 600mm above the estimated flood level